[Core Game] Polaris

 Grey Ranks is about getting raped by nazis, Courtesans is about playing hookers, Kingdom of Nothing is about processing trauma by being a magical homeless man.

 You shudder to think what type of gross basement dwelling clique of co-dependent narcissists would even attempt to play one.
 The best storygames make you feel sad they are storygames.
 And then there is that one.
 That one you get.
 That one that makes you stand in front of the glass.
 Peering.
-Pressing a single hand against the glass, mouth contorted into a snarl of despair, knowing that you can never be together.
+Pressing a single hand against the glass, mouth twisted into a rictus of despair, knowing that you can never be together.
 Today I shall review Polaris.

 Once, there would have been no need for Knights, when the sky was dark and perfect, the starlight pure and cold, and the people without fear or flaw.
 But that time is over now, and the call for Knights has never been greater, for there is only one order, your order, the Knights Stellar, that stand opposed between the remnants of the people and the demons that would devour them.

 Polaris is a game of doomed chivalry on the north pole.
 It is about fighting a hopeless battle to preserve a civilisation that is, at its heart, poisoned and no longer worth defending.
 It is about watching your peers die meaningless, though heroic deaths, and either joining them in an honourable end, or joining the thing that killed them.
-It is king Arthur meets Charge of the Light Brigade and Do Not Go Gentle into That Cold Night.
+It is King Arthur meets Charge of the Light Brigade and Do Not Go Gentle into That Cold Night.
 Of course I love it you idiots.